Lego Bricktales: Development and release

 Lego Bricktales was developed by ClockStone Studio, the developers of the Bridge Constructor video game series and published by Thunderful in 2019.
-The ClockStone Studio had refine its building mechanic, scrutinize its puzzle design and strengthen the script.
+The ClockStone Studio had refined its building mechanic, scrutinized its puzzle design and strengthened the script.
 Lego Builder's Journey developers helped the Lego Bricktales developers to recreate the game in a digital game.
-Clockstone founder Tri Do Dinh explained, "It was definitely an inspiration, like we were aware of it even back then when it was only available on mobile,” and continued, “We didn’t really dive too deeply into the details of it.
+Clockstone founder Tri Do Dinh explained, "It was definitely an inspiration, like we were aware of it even back then when it was only available on mobile," and continued, "We didn't really dive too deeply into the details of it.
 We did have some exchange."

 Announced in September 2022, the game was released for Windows, Linux, MacOS, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S on 12 October 2022.
 In addition, versions for Android and iOS were released on 27 April 2023.
 A virtual reality version of the game with mixed reality capabilities was announced at the Meta Connect event on 27 September 2023 and released for Meta Quest 2, Meta Quest 3 and Meta Quest Pro on 7 December 2023.